elves/elvish/website/learn/effective-elvish.md

 ```

 Most Elvish builtin functions also work with both byte and value inputs.
-Similarly to output capture, they split their byte intput by newlines.
+Similarly to output capture, they split their byte input by newlines.
 For
 example:

 ```elvish-transcript